Introduction to Apache PIG Interview Questions and Answers

 - MapReduce is a low-level data processing model, whereas Apache Pig is a high-level data flow platform.

-- Without writing the complex Java implementations in MapReduce, programmers can achieve the same implementations easily using Pig Latin.
+- Without writing the complex Java implementations in MapReduce, programmers can achieve the same performances easily using Pig Latin.

 - Apache Pig provides nested data types like bags, tuples, and maps as they are missing from MapReduce.

 - Pig supports the data operations like filters, joins, ordering, sorting, etc., with many built-in operators.
-Whereas to perform the same function in MapReduce is an immense task.
+At the same time, performing the same function in MapReduce is an immense task.

 Answer:

-Apache Pig programs are written in a query language known as Pig Latin, which is similar to the SQL query language.
+Developers use Pig Latin, a query language similar to SQL, to write Apache Pig programs.
 To execute a query, there is a need for an execution engine.
-And the Pig engine converts the queries into MapReduce jobs, and thus MapReduce acts as the execution engine and is needed to run the programs.
+The Pig engine converts the questions into MapReduce jobs, and the programs require MapReduce as the execution engine to run.

 Answer: